RohanRanshinge/causal-inference/zero-to-hero-bsts/PART_I-Bayesian-Statistics/01-Probability.md

 Since each side is equally likely we sum up all the values and divide them by 6.

 ## Frameworks for Defining Probabilities
-There are three main frameworks we need to be aware of for defining probabilities
+There are two main frameworks we need to be aware of for defining probabilities
-1. Classical framework\
+1. Frequentist framework\
   a.
-Outcomes that are equally likely have equal probabilities. (rolling a fair die)
-2. Frequentist framework\
-  a.
+It's all about probability in the long run.
 You have a hypothetical infinite sequence and then look at the frequency of outcomes in that hypothetical infinite sequence (if a die is rolled infinitely, probability of rolling a 2 is 1 in 6)
-3. Bayesian framework\
+2. Bayesian framework\
   a.
 Based on personal perspective.
 Takes into account what you know about a particular problem\

-We will be using the Bayesian framework here.
+We will be using the Bayesian framework in our journey.
 ## Recommended Readings
 Bayesian Statistics: From Concept to Data Analysis ([Coursera](https://www.coursera.org/learn/bayesian-statistics/home/module/1))